pfheatwole/thesis/source/paraglider_geometry.rst

 Paraglider Geometry
 *******************

+[[**The descriptions of the wing and harness in this chapter should be serving the purposes of creating a model of those components.** The discussion exists so we can produce a reasonably accurate model of those components.
+So, the descriptions say what details we're interested in so we can then make a model that includes the most important of those details.
+In other words, say "what details are important for my dynamics model?" and let that guide the descriptions of the components.]]

+..
+Describe the system associated with the "paraglider dynamics".

 A paraglider is a system of two components: a wing (canopy + lines), and a payload (harness + pilot).